 Literature & Lore

-A Wooden Spoon used to be the first item a mother reached for to spank a child.
-Many a grown-up has tales of laughing when the wooden spoon broke — and of what happened after that.
+A wooden spoon used to be the first item a mother reached for to spank a child.
+Many a grown-up has tales of laughing when the wooden spoon broke — and of what happened after laughing.

 Some home craft people use them to make dolls out of.